rgcgithub/rgc_me_analysis/lof_gene_predictions/README.md

 `get_projections.R` contains a short script to run the functions to estimate projected LOF gene counts using dummy input data.

-Questions: `joshua dot backman at regeneron dot com` get_projections.R contains a short script to run the functions to estimate projected LOF gene counts using dummy input data.
+Questions: `joshua dot backman at regeneron dot com`